Kuodo79/2024SCTP-DataAnalysis/README.md

     - Less prevalent, with low variation.
 - **`Eating Disorder (%)`**:
     - Mean: **`0.20%`**, range from **`0.06% to 1.03%`**.
+    - Relatively low prevalence, but with moderate to high variation, indicating notable disparities.
     - Similar to Bipolar Disorder, less prevalent with low variation.
 - **`Suicide Rate Per 100k`**:
     - Mean: **`10.69`**, with a wide range from **`0 to 92.6`**.